GeoChart/geochart.js/README.md

 * Default value: `600`

 Defines the threshold in pixel from where below the map is classified as a small map and therefore the map controls are hidden.
 This option is only reasonable if `inSmallMap` is set to `true`.

+## API
+You can access the api by saving the return value of the initial `generate()` function.
+At the moment, two API options are available:
+* `destroy()`: destroys the map and leaves an empty element (to element, which it was bound to) behind.
+* `setConfig(Object configuration)`: allows a reinitialization of the map with a new configuration object.

 ## Map Generation (TopoJSON)
 The default map of this framework is a cultural, medium scale world map from [naturalearthdata.com](http://www.naturalearthdata.com).
 It has been converted from the shape data with the [TopoJSON command-line tool](https://github.com/mbostock/topojson/wiki/Command-Line-Reference).
 One single property remained in the data: the [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code of a country.
 This is needed for matching the map data with the to be presented data.